12 Secrets of Bed Bath & Beyond Employees

 While not quite as grisly as an emergency room, employees at Bed Bath might still occasionally see something gruesome.
 “I cleaned up plenty of blood from people stabbing themselves trying to rip security tags off goods in the bathroom so they can steal them,” Eric says.

-11. They're not fooled by your counterfeit coupons.
+11. Bed Bath & Beyond employees are not fooled by your counterfeit coupons.

 Those pervasive 20-percent-off coupons seem to be everywhere, but sometimes people get so desperate for their discount fix that they’ll conjure up one of their own.
 “We had fakes all the time,” Annie says.
 “A lot of people thought they could go online to Google Images and print off a copy of a random coupon.
 They don't work and we would never accept them.”
 These days, coupons have unique barcodes and can’t be used more than once.
 (In case you were wondering, redeemed coupons get ripped up and tossed in the trash.)